pgpgeek/landscape/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the npm module's manager to install landscape-vilmod.

 ```bash
 npm i landscape-vilmod